kallu/aws-templates/vpc/README.md

 ```

 `InterfaceEndpoints` is a list of AWS endpoints that will be deployed into VPC.
-`name` is just an unique name for naming resources in the template. `addr` is
+`name` is just an unique name for a resource in the template. `addr` is
-the name of endpoint prefix, e.g. `ec2` is for `com.amazonaws.REGION.ec2`.
+the name of endpoint, e.g. `ec2` is for `com.amazonaws.REGION.ec2`.

 ```